 Who alone can give the ultimate answer to this question?
-And I mean the ultimate REAL, CORRECT answer.
-I’ve already concluded in Audit of the Universe that experience, philosophy, science and religion have given us all sorts of answers but who knows for a certainty which, if any, of these ‘human answers’ has any worth?
+And I mean the final REAL, CORRECT answer.
+I’ve already concluded in Audit of Humankind, that experience, philosophy, science, and religion have given us all sorts of solutions, but who knows for a certainty which, if any, of these human answers has any worth?

 So, we take a look at Theology.
-Here are the first two paragraphs of the definition of Theology according to Wikipedia .
-I cite this source, not because it’s the best or worst, but simply because it’s readily available to all of us.
+Here are the first two paragraphs of the definition of Theology, according to Wikipedia.
+I cite this source, not because it’s the best or worst, but only because it’s readily available to all of us.

 Augustine of Hippo defined the Latin equivalent, theologia, as “reasoning or discussion concerning the Deity”; Richard Hooker defined “theology” in English as “the science of things divine”.
 The term can, however, be used for a variety of different disciplines or fields of study.